 Find out about the process films and other publications go through when they are classified, and read case studies to see the classification process in action.

 The classification system in New Zealand operates under the Classification Act, passed in 1993.
 The Act regulates how films, games and other publications are classified.

-Computer files downloaded from the internet come under the definition of a 'publication' in the Films, Videos, and Publications Classification Act 1993, and can therefore be classified.
-Read more about Classification and the internet
+Content downloaded from the internet comes under the definition of a 'publication' in the Films, Videos, and Publications Classification Act 1993, and can therefore be classified.

 Read our recent research reports: